jdum/odfdo/doc_src/src/recipes.md

 ### Create a basic text document with annotations

-Create a basic text document with annotations.
+Create a basic document containing some paragraphs and headers, add some annotations.
+Annotations are notes that don't appear in the document but typically on a side bar in a desktop application.
+So they are not printed.

 ??? code "recipes/create_a_basic_text_document_with_annotations.py"